 The City of Umatilla, incorporated in 1904, is located in central Florida.
-The City has a population of 4,005.
+The City has a population of 3,881.
 The City's property tax millage rate is 7.1089.
 The City is continuing a rebirth of its downtown core area with many infrastructure and redevelopment projects completed or underway.
-The population has remained relatively stable with a 4% decrease over the prior year.
+The population has remained relatively stable after the 2020 census reset back down to 3,675.